spali/go-rscp/README.md

 key mykey
 ```

+### rscp library

+See [cmd/example](https://github.com/spali/go-rscp/blob/master/cmd/example/e3dc.go) for a small example with different requests and responses.

+### e3dc command line utility

-request sent, is always last argument or can be piped through `stdin` as json string.
+Request sent, is always last argument or can be piped through `stdin` as json string.

 See the examples below for more information.

-### Examples
+#### Examples

 **\*Note**: top element has always to be an array\*